FAQ

 Once I’ve completed the program, are there other programs I can take or that I can enter into where I can receive advanced standing?

 Yes.
 A pathway for Heritage Carpentry graduates has been pre-approved into the Bachelor of Applied Science (Building Conservation) (Honours) program.
-For more information, visit the FAQ on the program page.
 For more information on pathways, you can also visit our Pathways finder tool on our website.